From the Archives: The “SCA Gazette” Proposal of 2015–2017

 The committee working on this effort also proposed to eliminate the requirement for baronies to publish traditional newsletters, with the online communications being considered sufficient on their own.

-If this revised proposal was ever submitted to the Board for consideration, I can’t find any record of it in the Board minutes.
+If this revised proposal was ever submitted to the Board for further consideration, I can’t find any record of it in the Board minutes.

 About the Gazette Name